 The Christ the Redeemer statue is one of the most important monuments in Brazil, situated at the top of Mount Corcovado in the Tijuca National Forest.
-It sits 2,320 feet above Rio de Janeiro.
-Its design is credited to Heitor da Silva Costa, but a Frenchman was commissioned to sculpt the piece.
+The 98-foot-tall Art Deco statue soars on a mountaintop 2,320 feet above Rio de Janeiro and the ocean below, and blesses the region with outstretched arms that measure 92 feet from fingertip to fingertip.

 - Cristo Redentor, as the statue is known in Portuguese, measures 124 feet tall, including both the statue and its pedestal.
 It is 92 feet wide.

-- Christ the Redeemer weighs over 1,400 tons.
+- The monument weighs over 1,400 tons.

 - A chapel built inside the pedestal can accommodate over 150 people.

 - Christ the Redeemer is considered the fifth largest statue of Jesus in the world—the tallest is Poland’s Christ the King.